 T.J.
 Brennan has come out of nowhere.
 In 2005-06 he played for the relatively obscure Junior Elite Philadelphia Little Flyers after playing for years at the AA level.
 He was offered numerous lacrosse scholarships and could have played hockey at any number of those schools but chose to play hockey at the best level possible.
 His determination led him to a two-week tryout with the St.John's Fog Devils of the QMJHL where he made the team.
 His 41 points in 68 games won the Raymond-Legace Trophy as the QMJHL's Top Rookie Defenseman in the 2006-07 season.
 Brennan didn't start playing hockey until he was 10.

 2006-07: This was Brennan’s first season with the St. John’s Fog Devils of the QMJHL.
 In 68 games he tallied 16 goals and 41 points, while racking up 79 penalty minutes.
+Brennan was chosen in the second round, 31st overall, of the 2007 NHL Draft by the Buffalo Sabres.

 2007-08: The St. John’s Fog Devils (QMJHL) regular netted 16 goals and 41 points in 65 games this season, his second with the club.